Livin' la Vida Loca: Live performances

 Martin performing "Livin' la Vida Loca" on his Movimiento Tour in 2020.

 Martin gave his first live performance of "Livin' la Vida Loca" at the 11th Annual World Music Awards on May 5, 1999.
 Three and six days later, he performed it on Saturday Night Live and The Rosie O'Donnell Show.
 Two weeks later, he performed it at the 1999 Blockbuster Entertainment Awards, and the following day, he performed it on The Tonight Show with Jay Leno.
 On May 29, 1999, he performed "Livin' la Vida Loca" and "The Cup of Life" on Bingolotto TV Show.
-Martin also delivered a performance of "Livin' la Vida Loca" on the BBC's Top of the Pops on August 6, 1999.
+Martin delivered a performance of "Livin' la Vida Loca" on the BBC's Top of the Pops on August 6, 1999.
 At the 1999 MTV Video Music Awards, he performed "She's All I Ever Had" and "Livin' la Vida Loca", accompanied by a group of impressive women dressed in glitter.
 Maria G. Valdez from Latin Times ranked his rendition as the sixth performance by a Latin artist at the MTV Video Music Awards, saying: "At the beginning we thought it was going to be a mystic performance, slow and focused on the vocals, but eventually it became a party and you definitely gotta see some of Ricky's best moves on full display during that performance."
 Wonderwall.com editors picked his performance as one of their favorite moments from MTV VMAs until 2020.

 "Livin' la Vida Loca" was included on the set lists for Martin's the Livin' la Vida Loca Tour, the One Night Only with Ricky Martin tour, the Black and White Tour, the Música + Alma + Sexo World Tour, the Ricky Martin Live tour, the Live in Mexico tour, the One World Tour, the All In residency, the Ricky Martin en Concierto, the Movimiento Tour, and the Enrique Iglesias and Ricky Martin Live in Concert tour.
 Martin's performance of the song in Puerto Rico during the Black and White Tour was included on the live album Ricky Martin...
 Live Black & White Tour (2007).
-Martin also performed the track along with his other hits during the 48th, 55th, and 61st editions of the Viña del Mar International Song Festival in 2007, 2014, and 2020, respectively.
+Martin performed the track along with his other hits during the 48th, 55th, and 61st editions of the Viña del Mar International Song Festival in 2007, 2014, and 2020, respectively.
 In October 2015, American singer-songwriter Taylor Swift invited Martin as a surprise guest to her The 1989 World Tour in Miami, and the two performed the song together.
 She teased the crowd before bringing him out, saying: "I'm about to bring out somebody whose album I bought when I was 10.
 When he came out, he paved the way for so many incredible Latin artists to cross over to pop and become huge and make amazing music.
 He's such an inspiring person, I'm so lucky to have him here tonight."

 Taylor Swift (pictured) invited Martin as a surprise guest to her The 1989 World Tour, and the two performed "Livin' la Vida Loca" together.